-Chris started his career with D&S in 2011 as an intern, and began full-time as a tax associate after graduating from Villanova University in 2012.
-After being promoted to Managing Associate in 2016, he received his Masters in Taxation from Villanova University Charles Widger School of Law in 2017, and was promoted to Principal in 2018.
+Chris started his career with D&S as an intern in 2011 and began full-time as a tax associate after graduating from Villanova University in 2012.
+His rapid rise through the ranks was coupled with earning his Master’s in Taxation from Villanova University School of Law in 2017.
+Chris became a shareholder of the firm in 2020.

 Chris has been published in the Philadelphia Estate Planning Council’s quarterly newsletter and the Philadelphia Business Journal.
 He has also been quoted in TaxLaw360, the Philadelphia Inquirer, and is a regular contributor to the Tax Warrior Chronicles blog.
 His positions on the Nova Next Council for Real Estate (the Villanova School of Business DiLella Center for Real Estate's next generation of real estate industry leaders) and PIDC's Advisory Committee on Impact Development are a testament to his entrepreneurial and leadership skills.